 The first concerns NSW.
 There is no uniformity within NSW as to the position of silks.
-Sections 38O(2) and (4) of the LPA 1987 (now sections 9O(2) and (4) of the LPA 2004) preserved the position of queen's counsel appointed prior to the enactment of section 38O.
-Although it appears that, following the introduction of section 38O, there may have been discussions about whether existing queen's counsel should have the right to instead choose to use the title of senior counsel, Bar News has not identified any queen's counsel in favour of senior counsel.
+Sections 38O(2) and (4) of the LPA 1987 (now sections 9O(2) and (4) of the LPA 2OO4) preserved the position of queen's counsel appointed prior to the enactment of section 38O.
+Although it appears that, following the introduction of section 38O, there may have been discussions about whether existing queen's counsel should have the right to instead choose to use the title of senior counsel, Bar News has not identified any queen's counsel who elected to give up their title as queen's counsel in favour of senior counsel.